 It looks like summer has finally arrived.
-With people taking to the water, the Minister of Transport has offered these safety tips for boaters.
+With people taking to the water, the Minister of Transport has offered these water safety tips for boaters.

 Always ensure that you and your guests wear a life-jacket that fits properly.